bleonardb3/Proof-of-Technology/DSX/Lab-1/README.md

 ## Objectives:

-Upon completing the lab, you will know how to:
+Upon completing the lab, you will:

 1. Become familiar with the Watson Machine Learning GUI.
 2. Train/Evaluate a model